Dnj24/Network-Programming/README.md

 # Network-Programming

-This text file explains how to compile and run phase2router0.java, phase2router1.java, phase2router2.java, and phase2router3.java on an NJIT server.
+This file explains how to compile and run phase2router0.java, phase2router1.java, phase2router2.java, and phase2router3.java on an NJIT server.

 phase2router0.java is the client side and all the other corresponding files are servers.